liferay-search/liferay-docs/en/user/articles-dxp/10-managing-users/11-auditing-users/01-auditing-users-intro.markdown

 documentation.
 Sitting down at your desk, you navigate to the repository and attempt to create the folder.

-*You do not have permission to perform this action*, @product@ helpfully tells you.
+*You do not have permission to perform this action*, @sharepoint@ helpfully tells you.

 "*What?*" you blurt in surprise.
 "This is *my* project!"